48 HOUR FILM PROJECT

 48 hours.
 That's it.

-The last four years, I've had the pleasure of writing and directing our films.
 With the help of some of the raddest people I know, we've been lucky enough to take home some high honors like Best Film, Best Writing, Best Directing, Best Acting, and Audience Favorite.
+I served as writer and director on all of the videos below.

 The first pitch: A 48 HOUR FILM PROJECT (2018)